alikamilyagli/pulumi-aws-eks-go/README.md

 ## Deploying the App

-To deploy your infrastructure, follow the below steps.
+To deploy the infrastructure, follow the below steps.

 ### Prerequisites